Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 Ankylosing spondylitis: Treatment of adults with active ankylosing spondylitis (to reduce signs/symptoms).

-Crohn disease: Treatment of adults and pediatric patients ≥6 years with moderately to severely active Crohn disease who have had inadequate responses to conventional therapy (to reduce signs/symptoms and induce and maintain clinical remission) or to reduce the number of draining enterocutaneous and rectovaginal fistulas and maintain fistula closure in adults
+Crohn disease: Treatment of adults and pediatric patients ≥6 years of age with moderately to severely active Crohn disease who have had inadequate responses to conventional therapy (to reduce signs/symptoms and induce and maintain clinical remission) or to reduce the number of draining enterocutaneous and rectovaginal fistulas and maintain fistula closure in adults.

 Plaque psoriasis: Treatment of adults with chronic, severe (extensive and/or disabling) plaque psoriasis as an alternative to other systemic therapy.